Oquendooo/Vegan-Restaurant-complete/README.md

 # Local Fencing Company Website

-This is an website to be used for a vegan restaurant.
+This is an Vegan Restaurant website built with Html, CSS, and Javascript (Hyperapp.js)

 If you would like to see this project, click the link below.